Dr. Varon of the University of Kansas Medical Center has no relevant financial relationships to disclose.)

 This article includes discussion of nutrition-related peripheral neuropathies and alcohol-induced neuropathies.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Most nutritional deficiency syndromes are similar in that they are all potentially reversible if recognized early.
 The longer diagnosis is delayed, the less likely the patient will have complete, or even significant, improvement.
+Overall, however, response to nutritional supplementation is highly variable.
+Supportive measures are discussed in Peripheral neuropathies: supportive measures and rehabilitation.

 Robson and colleagues performed a follow-up study of prisoners of war who suffered malnutrition in Far East prison camps during World War II (Robson et al 2009).
 They found excess mortality due to infections, suicide, and cirrhosis, possibly from hepatitis B exposure.
-About 5% of the survivors have chronic nutritional neuropathic syndromes, including optic atrophy and sensory peripheral neuropathy.
+About 5% of the survivors had chronic nutritional neuropathic syndromes, including optic atrophy and sensory peripheral neuropathy.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.